eddmann/eddmann.github.io/_posts/2016/2016-01-22-implementing-promise-all-and-promise-race-in-javascript.md

 };
 ```

-We are able to use this solution in a couple of contrived examples, initially highlighting the 'happy path' of three separate promises being resolved, before moving on to handling the case were a promise is rejected.
+We can use this solution in a couple of contrived examples, initially highlighting the 'happy path' of three separate promises being resolved before moving on to handling the case where a promise is rejected.

 ```js
 const p1 = Promise.resolve('foo');